-Approximately 2,406,299 shares of Common Stock may be sold in the public market by existing stockholders after the date of pricing our IPO and an additional 4,362,807 shares of Common Stock may be sold in the public market by existing stockholders on or about 181 days after the date of the pricing our IPO, subject to volume and other limitations imposed under the federal securities laws.
-In addition, as of March 31, 2015, we had certain holders of our Series B Warrants cash exercise their Series B Warrants for an aggregate of 589,510 shares of Common Stock, which shares may be sold in the public market after the pricing of our IPO, or the perception that such sales could occur, could adversely affect the market price of our Common Stock and could materially impair our ability to raise capital through offerings of our Common Stock.
+As of June 30, 2015, approximately 7,595,175 shares of Common Stock may be sold in the public market by existing stockholders, subject to volume and other limitations imposed under the federal securities laws.
+Sales of substantial amounts of our Common Stock in the public market, or the perception that such sales could occur, could adversely affect the market price of our Common Stock and could materially impair our ability to raise capital through offerings of our Common Stock.